Acute onset right facial droop and slurred speech - progressing to non-verbal.

 The pattern of stenosis is typical of Takayasu disease, Type 1, and in the secondary or chronic phase.
 Also known as "pulseless disease", with a characteristic distribution and appearance of the stenoses.
 CTA shows the aterial wall thickening to best effect.
 In this case there was no involvement of the abdominal aorta or branches.

-Subsequent presentation with MCA embolus treated with Endovascular Clot Retrieval, surgical revascularisation, angioplasty, stent, revision angioplasty and complex reconstructive surgery.
+Subsequent presentation with MCA embolus treated with Endovascular Clot Retrieval, surgical revascularization, angioplasty, stent, revision angioplasty and complex reconstructive surgery.
 Rapid progression despite escalating medical therapies.
 Recurrent symptoms.